kconnour/PyUVS-old/README.md

 * generic functions to work with Martian times

 ### Getting started
-The best way to get started with pyRT_DISORT is to check out the documentation [here](https://kconnour.github.io/PyUVS/).
+The best way to get started with pyuvs is to check out the documentation [here](https://kconnour.github.io/PyUVS/).
 It provides installation instructions, example use cases, and documentation on everything included in this project.